dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 In particular for this issue, bpftrace has the ability to target any ELF binary with uprobes and read method calls and returns for an application like memcached.
-This was the first entrypoint into investigating the memcached key access patterns.
+This was the first entry-point into investigating the memcached key access patterns.

 ## memcached sources